2022 Illinois Senate election: District 16

 The district had been represented by Democratic Assistant Majority Leader Jacqueline Y. Collins since January 8, 2003.
 Collins was re-elected unopposed in 2020.
 Collins ran for the Democratic nomination in Illinois's 1st congressional district.
 Willie Preston, a small business owner, and La'Mont Raymond Williams, an attorney, ran for the Democratic nomination.
 Preston won the nomination and faced no other ballot-listed candidates in the general election.

 District 17

-The district has been represented by Elgie Sims since his appointment on January 26, 2018.
+The district had been represented by Elgie Sims since his appointment on January 26, 2018.
 Sims was elected with 100.0% of the vote in 2018.
 He faced no other ballot-listed candidates in the general election.

 District 18

-The district has been represented by Democrat President pro tempore Bill Cunningham since January 9, 2013.
+The district had been represented by Democrat President pro tempore Bill Cunningham since January 9, 2013.
 Cunningham was re-elected unopposed in 2018.
 Christine Shanahan McGovern, a business owner, was the Republican nominee.